sonatype-nexus-community/nexus-repository-r/.github/CONTRIBUTING.md

 ### Are you submitting a pull request?

 * Fill out a CLA for us, so we can sort out all the legal parts of contributing.
 You can get all the information for this [here](https://books.sonatype.com/nexus-book/reference/contrib.html).
+You may go, this is for your book, is it applicable for this repo?
+Yes, absolutely.
 Follow the CLA process and email in your form.
 We are working on a way to make this simpler, as well.
 * Make sure to fill out an issue for your PR, so that we have traceability as to what you are trying to fix, versus how you fixed it.
 * Try to fix one thing per pull request!
 Many people work on this code, so the more focused your changes are, the less